VMB-Devnet/dnac-backup-policy/README.md

 ![docker-ps-output](https://nca-dev.techsupport.co.uk/gitlab/DNAC/backup-policy-tool/-/raw/master/images/docker-ex.PNG)

->*Note: The "CONTAINER ID", "CREATED" and "STATUS" fields will be different.
-A successfull deployment should show similar values for "CREATED" and "STATUS" which would indicate the the container runs and is not in a restart loop.*
+>*Note: A successfull deployment should show similar values for "CREATED" and "STATUS" which would indicate the the container runs and is not in a restart loop.*